andersonmann/cloud-web-automation-test/README.md

 # cloud-web-automation-test

 ## Getting Started
-This code was developed to the technical challenge at the Plataforma Digital Sicredi.(enjoy) The tests are executed at real devices on browserStack cloud.
+This code was developed to demonstrate how to run web automation tests in thousands of combinations devices running at cloud.\
+These tests are executed at real devices on browserStack cloud.

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-* Java JRE
-* Java JDK
-* Apache Maven
-* BrowserStack account

-## Estrutura do projeto

-A estrutura do projeto pode ser visualizada abaixo.
+## Project structure

+The project structure could be viewed bellow.

 ```
 .